 Back in 2014 and 2015 – there seemed to be a widespread attempt by the insurance companies and the government, assisted by the media – to scare people into getting health insurance before May 1st 2015.

-That date is when a system of ” lifetime community rating” began to apply to new health insurance policies taken out.
-There are a few exceptions – but in the main, it means that if you took out health insurance after this date and you are 35 years of age or older, your annual premium will increase depending on the age you are when you start – by 2% for each year over 34.
+That date is when a system of ” lifetime community rating” began to apply to new health insurance policies taken out in Ireland.
+There were a few exceptions – but in the main, it means that if you took out health insurance after this date and you are 35 years of age or older, your annual premium will increase depending on the age you are when you start – by 2% for each year over 34.

 Is Health Insurance More Expensive after 35 ?